-Fig. 1 and Fig. 2 show the recovery results from two different initializations - a white Gaussian noise image and a JPEG compressed version of the reference image.
-For all methods, we find that optimization converges to a final image with a substantially lower score than that of the initial image.
-All models based on injective mappings (MS-SSIM, PAMSE, NLPD and DISTS) are guaranteed to recover the reference image (although the convergence may depend on the choice of initial image).
-Many of the remaining IQA models fail to recover the main structures of the reference image when initialized with the white Gaussian noise image, or create noticeable model-dependent distortions when initialized with the JPEG compressed image.
-This is because these methods rely on surjective mapping functions to transform the images to a "perceptual" space for quality computation.
-For example, GTI-CNN (Ma et al., 2018) uses a surjective DNN with four stages of convolution, subsampling, and halfwave rectification.
+Figures 1 and 2 show recovery results from two different initializations-a white Gaussian noise image and a JPEGcompressed version of a reference image, respectively.
+For all IQA methods, the optimization converges to a final image with a substantially better score than that of the initial image.
+Models based on injective mappings such as MS-SSIM, PAMSE, NLPD and DISTS are able to recover the reference image (although the rate of convergence may depend on the choice of initial image).
+Many of the remaining IQA models generate a final image with worse visual quality than that of the initial image (e.g., compare Fig. 2(a) with (o) or (p)), often with noticeable model-dependent artifacts.
+This is because these methods rely on surjective mapping functions to transform the images to a reduced "perceptual" space for quality computation.
+For example, GTI-CNN (Ma et al. 2018) uses a surjective DNN with four stages of convolution, subsampling, and halfwave rectification.
 The resulting undercomplete representation is optimized for geometric transformation invariance, at the cost of significant information loss.
 The examples demonstrate that preservation of some aspects of this lost information is important for perceptual quality.
-Similar arguments can be applied to other surjective DNN-based IQA models, such as DeepIQA (Bosse et al., 2018) and PieAPP (Prashnani et al., 2018).
-In addition, with a better initialization (e.g., a JPEG compressed image with roughly correct local luminances), optimization guided by surjective models achieves a perceptually better image, compared to initialization with purely white Gaussian noise.
-Nevertheless, the visual quality of the final images is in some cases worse than that of the initial JPEG image (see Fig. 2 (h), (n) (o) and (p)).
+Similar arguments can be applied to other surjective DNN-based IQA models, such as DeepIQA (Bosse et al. 2018) and PieAPP (Prashnani et al. 2018).
+Generally, optimization guided by the surjective models "recovers" more structures when initialized with the JPEG image (which provides roughly correct local luminances), as compared to initialization with purely white Gaussian noise.